 Velocity for agencies

-Velocity's Brand Agent creates per-client brand profiles, including voice, tone, visual guidelines, and content pillars, and enforces those boundaries automatically.
+Velocity's Brand Agent creates per-client Brand Identities, including voice, tone, visual guidelines, and content pillars, and enforces those boundaries automatically.
 You do not need to manually switch contexts or maintain separate prompt libraries.
-The agency setup supports multi-brand management across six channels without per-seat pricing escalation.
+Agencies can scale from 3 Brand Identities on Pro to 5 on Pro Max and 10 on Pro Max + Business without per-seat pricing escalation.
 For a deeper agency-specific tools breakdown, see our best social media management platforms for multi-brand teams.

 Channels supported: Instagram, Facebook, YouTube, TikTok, LinkedIn, X

-Brand-voice handling: Per-client brand profiles enforced by the Brand Agent
+Brand-voice handling: Per-client Brand Identities enforced by Brand

 Time-savings claim: Preserves client voice at scale and reduces per-account manual work significantly